adityayadav-codes/Online-Voting-System/README.md

 🏫 Project Credits

-🎓 Institution: Hi-Tech Institue of Engeneering & Technology 👨‍🏫 Guided By: Our Skills
+🎓 Institution: Hi-Tech Institue of Engeneering & Technology, Ghaziabad 👨‍🏫 Guided By: Our Skills
-📅 Academic Year: 2025
+📅 Academic Year: 2023-2026

 ⸻